 If you’re an aspiring consultant, you’ve probably wondered: “Are some consulting firm offices way harder to get into than others?”

 The short answer is yes!
-But as someone who’s been in consulting for many years, let me tell you – it’s not as simple as you might think.
+However, as someone who has been in consulting for many years.
+Let me tell you, it’s not as simple as you might think.

 Let’s begin.